WeiDUorg/weidu/README-WeiDU-Changes.txt

   * MODDER OVERWRITING_FILE prints a message if you are writing to a file that exists physically and/or in biffs.
   * MODDER messages are also visible in SILENT mode.
+  * --rcmp-from added.
+Undocumented because its output is unreliable.

 Version 229:
   * Fixed some errors decompiling DLG files.